Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 Pet microchips must be in a registry to be of use and the AAHA lookup is the commonly used way to find the registry for a lost pet.
 Some may guess about what registry the microchip is in, by the first three digits of the transponder number, but it would be best for all pet guardians to check the information in the registry and the registry lookup system, to assure a lost pet is found in the minimum amount of time to avoid euthanasia.

 There are claims that the AAHA Universal Lookup processes 5,000 searches per day, but in 2018 it was approximately 3,700 searches per day (1.4 million per year).
-With approximately 184 million cats and dogs as pets in the USA, that comes to less than 1% of the pet population in a years time.
-The 2012 ASPCA survey suggests that 3% of the pet population per year gets lost.
+With approximately 184 million cats and dogs as pets in the USA, that comes 0.7% of the pet population in a years time.
+Most of those should be pet guardians looking up their registry to be sure it is there.
+Surveys show that 3% of the pet population per year gets lost.
 The AAHA data suggests low participation in microchip programs and registrations, but still does not tell us why.

 Maybe it is the privacy policies.
 Selling the volumes of pet owner data collected in registries is another way the industry exploits pet guardians.
 The internet is full of stories of registries putting fees before pet recovery and their privacy policies are that you have none.

-Microchip implant is a failed technology because microchips are made invasive and/or toxic to prevent migration and have other adverse health effects.
-Registries are failures because they are being used to collect personal information, making them invasive of pet guardians privacy.
+Microchip implant is a failed pet ID technology because microchips are made invasive and/or toxic to prevent migration and have other adverse health effects.
+Registries are failures because they are being used to collect personal information.
+The benefits are not there for pet population control because most of the problems come from pets that do not have owners.

 ALTERNATIVE ID METHODS